SatwikReddyP08/task2/README.md

 - `cleaned_hr_dataset.csv` – Cleaned dataset used for Power BI import
 - `hr_visualizations.pbix` – Power BI project file with all charts
 - `README.md` – This file
-- *(Optional)* `/screenshots/` – Folder containing screenshots of key charts for preview

 ---

 ## Suggestions for Usage
 - You can **open the `.pbix` file** in Power BI Desktop to explore the interactive dashboards.
-- Screenshots are optional, but they’re helpful for **previewing visuals directly on GitHub**, especially for reviewers who don’t open `.pbix` files.
-- Add a short **caption under each screenshot** if you include them.

 ---